horrible experience, the process is very bad and they are NOT helpful :(

-Earnest offers interest loans as low as 4.25% to borrowers with credit scores that would only qualify them for subprime rates with traditional lenders by filtering for borrowers with a good education, high-income potential, responsible spending patterns and low credit card balances.
+Earnest offers interest loans as low as 2.76% APR and filters borrowers with a good education, high-income potential, responsible spending patterns and low credit card balances.

 The only catch of Earnest's ultra-low interest rates is you have to reveal a lot of information most lenders don't require.
 For instance, Earnest requires access to your LinkedIn account, your savings account and your retirement accounts to confirm your educations, employment, salary and financial situation.
 The good news is Earnest uses the information collected from your accounts to automatically populate the application form, so you won't have to waste time filling forms.
 Borrowers should expect a reply within one week.
 After you're approved, you have one week to either accept or decline the loan.
 The money will take 1 to 3 days to reach your account.

 Earnest is a merit-based lender that looks at more than your credit score when assessing your loan application.
 If you fit Earnest's guidelines, such as a having a a good employment history, working in a sector with high-earning potential, having a good education and solid spending and saving habits, you could qualify for rock-bottom rates even if you have little or no credit history.